OneNote for Windows 10 migration guidance

 Important

 OneNote for Windows 10 will reach end of support in October 2025.
-It's recommended that all enterprise customers switch from OneNote for Windows 10 to OneNote on Windows, which is available from the Microsoft Store and with a Microsoft 365 subscription.
+Enterprise customers should switch from OneNote for Windows 10 to OneNote on Windows, which is available from the Microsoft Store and with a Microsoft 365 subscription.
 OneNote on Windows offers new features and updates and allows you to customize user settings through Group Policy.

 This article provides guidance for migrating your organization from OneNote for Windows 10 to OneNote for Windows.
 It includes instructions for identifying users, customizing migration scripts, and ensuring data integrity throughout the process.
 You find troubleshooting steps and best practices to help minimize disruption and safeguard user data during the migration.